 The album sells multi-platinum, produces a Top 40 hit, "Get Over It," along with an Adult Contemporary hit, "Love Will Keep Us Alive."
 In 1998, the Eagles are inducted into the Rock and Roll Hall of Fame.
 Leadon and Meisner joined them for a live performance at the event.

 The Eagles: Selected Works 1972-1999, a four-CD box set retrospective is released in 2000 on Elektra Records.
-Long-time guitarist Don Felder is "fired" by Frey and Henley and immediately files a lawsuit for wrongful termination, which moves slowly through the courts and finally settles in May 2006.
+Long-time guitarist Don Felder is fired by Frey and Henley and immediately files a lawsuit for wrongful termination.

 In 2003 the band tours extensively, and releases The Very Best of The Eagles, a 2-CD collection, also featuring solo work by both Frey and Henley.
 "Hole In The World," their first single since 1994, is also released and becomes the No. 7 single in 2003.